 All parents should set boundaries and ask for help.
 Not enforcing limits and overcommitting seem to be natural parts of parenting these days, but they do not need to be.

 You need a community and lots of apps to manage a family!

 Here are a few suggestions:

 Meal planning: There are some useful apps that help you with planning and creating grocery lists.
 Cook Smarts, Pepperplate, Ziplist, and Paprika are a few options.
-Here is a breakdown of their key features from LifeHack.
+Here is a great resource to compare various meal planning services.
 There are also calendars and services that will plan your meals for you.